 How Much Does A Screen Section Cost?

-The price range of a Wire Mesh Screen Section is anywhere from $100 to $400.
+The price range of aggregate screen cloth is anywhere from $100 to $400.
 This price depends on the dimension, hook type, and weave type.

 Having too wide of a screen will result in slack.
 Not only will this result in inaccurate results, but the mesh will also wear quicker.